c-blake/suggest/README.md

 ## Conclusion

 The TL;DR?
-While a well-implemented SymSpell with a well guarded deployment environment can indeed be always faster than a similarly well-implemented linear scan, it is far more "performance risky" without a variety of cautions.
+While a well-implemented SymSpell with a well guarded deployment environment can indeed be always faster *on average* than a similarly well done linear scan, it is far more "performance risky" without a variety of cautions.
 It may be 10-100x faster than a linear scan in some hot cache circumstances or 10-100x slower in cold-cache/worst case circumstances.
 Meanwhile, a cold-cache